sjappig/mldn-capstone/report/capstone_report.md

 parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.

-With this split, number of LSTM cells used was tuned and the affect of batch normalization was tested.
+With this split, number of LSTM cells and number of epochs was tuned.
 There would be number of other tunable parameters as well, but the scope of this project seemed start to grow too big.

 One problem that was encountered, had to do with stability of Adam optimization.
 The loss seemingly randomly started to increase